Enforcement Patrol

 Assisting homeowners

-The Security Department also provides service to members through area information, directions, help, or assistance.
+Our associates also provide service to members through area information, directions, help, or assistance.

-An officer can typically respond to a request, depending on the urgency, within fifteen minutes anywhere in the Tahoe Keys.
+An associate can typically respond to a request, depending on the urgency, within fifteen minutes anywhere in the Tahoe Keys.

-The Security Department is comprised of one full-time Supervisor and a one part-time, on-call security officer.
+The Department is comprised of one full-time Supervisor and a three part-time associates.
 The department is overseen by our Operations Manager.

 Brandon Fregoso